Curcuma longa

 Curcuma longa, or turmeric, is the bright orange spice integral to South Asian & Middle Eastern cuisines.

 Curcuma longa is better known as turmeric whose rhizomes are the source of the bright orange spice integral to South Asian and Middle Eastern cuisines imparting a mustard-like, earthy, pungent aroma.
 It is a ginger relative with large, dramatic foliage that can be used to wrap fish for baking imparting a nice flavour.
 It also has a spectacular white, long-lasting, cone-shaped inflorescence.
-It is hardy in coastal BC emerging once soils warm up in mid-June and flowering in late summer and fall.
+It is hardy in coastal BC in protected situations emerging once soils warm up in mid-June and flowering in late summer and fall.
+It is also easy to grow in pots that are kept above freezing in winter.
 Now you can grow your own!

 Family: Zingiberaceae (The Ginger Family)